-- Apply power and drive DOFF either HIGH or LOW (All other inputs can be HIGH or LOW). - \square Apply V{DD} before V{DDQ} . - \square Apply $\underline{V{DDQ}}$ before V{REF} or at the same time as V{REF} - □ Drive DOFF HIGH. - Provide stable DOFF (HIGH), power and clock (K, K) for 20 μs to lock the PLL.
+- Apply power with DOFF tied HIGH (all other inputs can be HIGH or LOW) - □ Apply V{DD} before V{DDQ} - \square Apply V{DDQ} before V{REF} or at the same time as V{REF} - Provide stable power and clock (K, K) for 2048 cycles to lock the DLL

-PLL Constraints
+DLL Constraints

-- PLL uses K clock as its synchronizing input.
-The input must have low phase jitter, which is specified as t{KC Var}. - The PLL functions at frequencies down to 120 MHz. - If the input clock is unstable and the PLL is enabled, then the PLL may lock onto an incorrect frequency, causing unstable SRAM behavior.
-To avoid this, provide 20 μs of stable clock to relock to the desired clock frequency.
+- DLL uses K clock as its synchronizing input.
+The input must have low phase jitter, which is specified as t{KC Var}. - The DLL functions at frequencies down to 120 MHz. - If the input clock is unstable and the DLL is enabled, then the DLL may lock onto an incorrect frequency, causing unstable SRAM behavior.
+To avoid this, provide 2048 cycles stable clock to relock to the desired clock frequency.